-For campground and lodging reservations, contact Yellowstone National Park Lodges.
-Lodging can fill months in advance: make your reservations early.
+For campground and lodge reservations, contact Yellowstone National Park Lodges.
+Make your reservations early as lodge rooms and campsites can fill months in advance.
 Reservations are not needed to enter the park.

 Certain types of activities require a special use permit.